-Inbound marketing is a strategy that involves creating content that will attract customers (or, in your case, students and families) to your school.
-Rather than competing for enrolments using pushy sales tactics, you are instead engaging them naturally, positioning your school as the best choice for prospective families in your area.
+Inbound marketing is a strategy that involves creating content that will draw customers (or in your case, students and families) to your school.
+Rather than competing for admissions using pushy sales tactics, you are instead engaging them naturally, positioning your school as the best choice for prospective families in your district.